JimtotheB/resume/Readme.md

 ##### August 2014 - March 2015

 *   Designed and implemented a 500+ endpoint REST api, interacting with 3 different data-sources.
-*   Designed and implemented a 50k loc front end application in AngularJS, packaged with Browserify.
+*   Designed and implemented a 50k loc front end application in AngularJS.
 *   Developed a test driven design strategy, running nearly 3000 ad hoc tests on every commit from a team of 4.
 *   Implemented and managed a SaaS platform comprised of a centralized router, credential arbitrator, service manager and docker container manager.
 *   Managed several bare metal servers running ESXi, comprising 15+ virtual machines configured with Ansible.